mamuz/phalcon-skeleton/README.md

 This is a simple, skeleton application using the Phalcon2.
 This application is meant to be used as a starting place.
+Its built on top of https://github.com/mamuz/phalcon-application which simplifies the bootstrap.

 ## Requirements

-- Phalcon2 is needed, follow install steps at https://github.com/phalcon/cphalcon
+Phalcon2 is needed, follow install steps at https://github.com/phalcon/cphalcon

 ## Install